cnobile2012/bahai-calendar/docs/source/uhj_letters.rst

-However, I have come to the conclusion that the only thing the House of Justice could change is the latitude, longitude, and therefore the timezone of the location, which is easily fixable in my code, everything else has been outlined by Bahá’u’lláh.
+However, I have come to the conclusion that the only thing the House of Justice could change is the latitude, longitude, and therefore the timezone of the location, which is easily fixable in my code, all other criteria have been outlined by Bahá’u’lláh as is seen below.

 Also from the letter from the Secretariat.